The global and independent platform for the SAP community.

 avatar

-The universal open source solution Ansible offers decisive support for automation.
-No company can avoid IT modernization.
-Open source-based hybrid cloud platforms, integrated end-to-end architectures and automation technologies are essential components for success.
+When it comes to automation, the universal open source solution Ansible can offer crucial support.
+No company can avoid IT modernization, and when it comes to ensuring success, open source-based hybrid cloud platforms, integrated end-to-end architectures and automation technologies are essential.

-SAP users must also inevitably follow this path.
-The central goals of their modernization projects are simplicity, agility, productivity and innovative strength, with IT cost optimization and the "keeping the lights on" rationale as fixed components.
-To make matters worse, this modernization must be accomplished at a time when there is a dramatic shortage of skilled workers.
+Even SAP users cannot avoid this trend.
+When modernizing, their key goals are simplicity, agility, productivity and innovation, alongside more basic concerns such as optimizing IT costs and “keeping the lights on.”
+Unfortunately, they must undertake this modernization at a time when there is a dramatic shortage of skilled workers.

-Among the biggest and most pressing challenges in the digital transformation of SAP workloads are the migration to Hana and S/4 and the modernization of applications with a cloud-ready, cloud-first approach - taking into account the "Keep the Core clean" strategy.
-It recommends or requires a migration of the previous, often thousands of SAP in-house developments to a new architecture and platform that supports the development and operation of SAP applications with native cloud technologies.
+The biggest and most pressing challenges in the digital transformation of SAP workloads include migrating to Hana and S/4 and modernizing applications with a cloud-ready, cloud-first approach—while being mindful of the “keep the core clean” strategy.
+This strategy recommends—or even requires—a migration of previous custom SAP developments (which can number into the thousands) to a new architecture and platform that supports the development and operation of SAP applications with native cloud technologies.

 CI and CD

-Important aspects here are agile integration, CI (Continuous Integration) and CD (Continuous Deployment), containers and microservices, and the use of any programming languages to supplement or replace Abap.
-Apart from the "Keep the Core clean" approach, the SAP concept of side-by-side extensions is also relevant, with which companies can implement end-to-end processes much more easily, agilely and quickly.
+Key aspects to consider include agile integration, CI (continuous integration) and CD (continuous deployment), containers and microservices, and the use of programming languages in addition to or as a replacement for ABAP.
+Beyond the “keep the core clean” approach, the SAP concept of side-by-side extensions is also important, as it enables companies to implement end-to-end processes much more easily, agilely and quickly.

-This also makes it possible to integrate the SAP landscape with non-SAP systems.
-Only with automation in all stages of modernization can the necessary scalability of such approaches be achieved: self-services, provisioning, integration, and much more at the push of a button.
+This also makes it possible to integrate non-SAP systems into the SAP landscape.
+But only with automation in all stages of modernization will the necessary scalability of such approaches be achieved: self-services, provisioning, integration and much more at the push of a button.

-So what must a future-proof IT environment offer?
-The answer is: The basis of a modern SAP landscape is Linux as the fundamental operating system, an infrastructure certified for different platforms, high availability and automation.
-Early understanding of a suitable target architecture is crucial for successful modernization.
-If a company wants to address innovation issues as well as "lift and shift," there is no way around the use of new platforms, frameworks, applications and technologies.
+So what exactly should a future-proof IT environment offer?
+The basis of a modern SAP landscape requires Linux as the fundamental operating system, an infrastructure certified for different platforms, high availability and automation.
+Understanding your target architecture early on is crucial for successful modernization.
+If a company wants to truly address innovation issues rather than just “lift and shift,” they cannot avoid using new platforms, frameworks, applications and technologies.

 In addition, connecting structures such as DevSecOps are becoming the dominant deployment pattern, as they are the most dynamic driver of innovation.
-But how can these projects be implemented without delaying the migration by years?
-The key to success is the clever selection of proven methods, technologies and thus the use of synergies already in the early phase of the projects.
+But how can a company implement these projects without delaying migration by years?
+The key to success lies in carefully selecting proven methods and technologies in order to take advantage of synergies in the early stages of the projects.

 The required modernization of SAP applications on the way to the Intelligent Enterprise.
 Source: Red Hat.

-A central cornerstone in establishing a future-proof, agile IT landscape is end-to-end automation.
-End-to-end means that automation extends from provisioning through maintenance to the operation of a complete IT stack.
-This means that the automation projects currently found in enterprise IT are not sufficient.
-In many cases, it is only a matter of automating individual IT silos, for example in areas such as servers, networks, applications, containers or the cloud.
-However, automation within individual silos does not eliminate silos, but merely automates them.
+A central pillar of a future-proof, agile IT landscape is end-to-end automation.
+End-to-end means that automation extends from provisioning all the way to maintenance and operation of an entire IT stack.
+In other words, the automation projects currently undertaken in enterprise IT are not enough.
+In many cases, these projects involve only the automation of individual IT silos, for example in areas such as servers, networks, applications, containers or the cloud.
+But automation within individual silos does not eliminate silos, it merely automates them.
 The goal must therefore be holistic end-to-end automation of business processes, even across traditional IT boundaries.

-The Ansible framework, currently one of the world's most important open source projects in the IT sector, plays a fundamental role here.
-Ansible supports the automation of processes across servers, storage devices, network devices, services, containers and clouds and even "non-IT functions".
-This includes provisioning and configuration management or application deployment and orchestration.
-Since this also automates critical areas, an enterprise solution with support should always be used for corporate use.
-Red Hat offers such a solution with Ansible.
+The Ansible framework, currently one of the most important open source IT projects worldwide, plays a fundamental role.
+Ansible supports automation of processes across servers, storage devices, network devices, services, containers, clouds and even “non-IT” functions.
+This can include provisioning and configuration management, or application deployment and orchestration.
+Since this involves the automation of mission-critical areas, companies should always employ an enterprise solution with support.
+Red Hat has just the solution with Ansible.

 Ansible Automation Platform

-The use of Red Hat Ansible Automation Platform offers companies the possibility to automate the entire IT landscape up to the SAP environment and security infrastructure with a single solution.
-That is, Ansible aims to automate everything everywhere for everyone, i.e., to cover all possible use cases in an automated manner.
-Specific examples of Ansible's range of uses include automating the standard Hana installation process exactly according to SAP Notes specifications and also optimizing and automating NetApp NFS storage.
+Using the Red Hat Ansible Automation Platform gives companies the ability to automate the entire IT landscape with a single solution, all the way up to the SAP environment and security infrastructure.
+In other words, the goal of Ansible is to automate everything everywhere for everyone, that is, to automate everything for all possible use cases.
+Specific examples of the Ansible deployment spectrum include the automation of the standard installation process for Hana—exactly in accordance with the requirements in the SAP Notes—as well as the optimization and automation of NetApp NFS storage.

-Complementing the Ansible base technology, the Ansible allows companies to easily integrate any automation into existing tools and processes using RESTful APIs and a self-service portal.
-The central solution feature is module invocation via playbooks written in the easy-to-understand YAML language.
-Specifically, Ansible brings together a wide variety of playbooks and roles into one workflow.
-In this way, each IT department, business unit, or even partner and supplier can contribute their competencies to corresponding playbooks and modules, which are then integrated into complex processes.
-The modules are developed by the community, hardware and software manufacturers, or Red Hat and provided in bundled form as collections.
-In total, more than 130 certified and maintained content collections are currently available through Red Hat Ansible, covering numerous use cases across the IT landscape, including automation in SAP environments.
+On top of the base Ansible technology, Ansible allows organizations to easily incorporate automation into existing tools and processes using RESTful APIs and a self-service portal.
+The central feature of the solution is the use of playbooks to call modules, which are written in the easy-to-understand YAML language.
+Specifically, Ansible brings together disparate playbooks and roles into a single workflow.
+Each IT area, department or even partner and supplier can contribute their competencies to corresponding playbooks and modules, which are then integrated into complex processes.
+The modules are developed by the community, hardware and software vendors or Red Hat, and are provided in bundles known as collections.
+In total, over 130 certified and maintained content collections are currently available through Red Hat Ansible, covering numerous use cases across the IT landscape, including automation in SAP environments.

-Ansible Automation Platform offers far-reaching benefits to SAP users: When complete workflows are automated with a single tool, an organization can reduce administrative overhead, eliminate potential sources of error from manual activities, and eliminate repetitive tasks.
-The result is a much more reliable and stable infrastructure, many more use cases, and rapidly rolled-out environments.
-It is precisely these automation workflows that accelerate all stages of modernization enormously and ultimately also help to reduce costs.
+The Ansible Automation Platform offers extensive benefits to SAP users: Automating entire workflows with a single tool enables companies to reduce administrative overhead, eliminate potential mistakes from manual activities, and do away with repetitive tasks.
+The result is a much more reliable and stable infrastructure, many more use cases, and rapid rollout of environments.
+It is these automation workflows that drastically accelerate all stages of modernization and ultimately help to reduce costs.

 Ansible and SAP

-With regard to Ansible use at SAP, one essential point must not be overlooked.
-Its use is not limited to infrastructure or pure maintenance activities in the context of deployment, installation or provisioning and network, storage or security automation.
-Housekeeping in ongoing SAP operations is also a central aspect, i.e., the automation of processes in SAP applications themselves.
-This involves automating processes in SAP directly from Ansible, for example, with the administration of rights, the creation of users, the reading of system data, or the execution of processes.
-This also makes sense in the preliminary project for the actual migration, in order to analyze and consolidate systems.
-Overall, there is no doubt that more and more companies will use Ansible on a larger scale as a framework for IT automation.
-A subarea of this is also the automation of SAP workloads and thus enhances an SAP modernization in the long term.
+When considering Ansible for SAP, there is one key point that should not be overlooked: The use of Ansible is not limited to infrastructure or pure maintenance activities in the context of deployment, installation or provisioning, and network, storage or security automation.
+Housekeeping in ongoing SAP operations is also a key aspect, i.e. the automation of processes in SAP applications themselves.
+Automations in SAP are carried out directly from Ansible, for example with the administration of rights, the creation of users, the reading of system data or even the execution of processes.
+This is particularly useful in the preliminary project before the actual migration, in order to analyze and consolidate systems.
+Overall, there is no doubt that more and more companies will be using Ansible on a larger scale as a framework for IT automation.
+One subarea of this will be the automation of SAP workloads, which will further enhance SAP modernizations for the long term.

 Automation of SAP workloads with Ansible

-Day 1 Operations is about deployment, provisioning, installation, set-up and configuration (customizing for SAP existing customers).
-Selected Day 1 Use Cases at a glance:
+Day 1 operations focuses on deployment, provisioning, installation, setup and configuration (customizing for SAP customers).
+Selected day 1 use cases at a glance:

 • Activation of S/4 and Hana system replication